An older home is a wonderful thing.

-2. The roof is also a problem area after half a century of cold winters and hot summers.
+2. The roof can also be a problem area after half a century of cold winters and hot summers.

 No matter how many times it’s been re-shingled.

 Chimney deterioration is common.
-Look for rusted flashing, rotted fascia boards, and a sagging roofline.
+Also look for rusted flashing, rotted fascia boards, and a sagging roofline.

 3. Ceiling insulation is also a common (but minor) problem in older homes.